 UC Merced Extension is committed to offering access to quality academic, professional and personal enrichment opportunities in a variety of delivery methods to meet the needs of continuing students, professionals and modern learners.
-Extension seeks to inspire an interest in and commitment to lifelong learning by providing innovative and practical education experiences to help people improve their lives and reach their full potential.
 UC Merced Extension strives to make research and discovery real and applicable in the daily lives of people in the community and region.

 What is Extension?

 Extension currently offers access to regular academic courses, noncredit, professional development courses and personal enrichment courses in a variety of formats including face to face, hybrid and fully online.